 • Designing products for quality using multifunctional teams working together in real time, which will save much more in “cost of quality” than any part cost price saving for cheap parts.
 See: http://www.design4manufacturability.com/design_for_quality.htm

 • Benefit from efficient flow/lean production inside your own factory instead of offshoring to batch production in a remote contract manufacturer who just “builds to print,” in the best case avoiding the costs and risks of changing setups between batches.
 Unless you have enough production for a dedicated line (which you could do at home), the contract manufacture will build batches that that will require the cost and delays of setting up the batch and tearing it down (you will pay for both!), which will:

 - force you to buy a large batch for your inventory to amortize the setup costs, and

 - make you wait for a batch to be setup and shipped, thus delaying your order fulfillment, and

-- miss opportunities for continuous process improvement (CPI) to keep improving quality in a dedicated lines.
-Without this, every batch setup can induce new quality problems.
+- miss opportunities for continuous process improvement (CPI) to keep improving quality and delivery in a dedicated lines.
+Without this, every batch setup can induce new quality vulnerabilities.

 6] Be Objective about all opportunities, either for access to markets with strings attached (the temptations in # (6) above) or thinking offshoring will lower your net cost (the point# (5) above about the problems of offshoring.
 These risks will be minimized by: